William Strauss: Capitol Steps

-Strauss died of pancreatic cancer in his home in McLean, Virginia.
-His wife of 34 years, Janie Strauss, lives in McLean and was a member of the Fairfax County School Board for 26 years.
-They have four grown children.

-Work
+Author

 Strauss authored multiple books on social generations, as well as a number of plays and musicals.

 In 1978, he and Lawrence Baskir co-authored Chance and Circumstance, a book about the Vietnam-era draft.
 Their second book, Reconciliation After Vietnam (1978) "was said to have influenced" President Jimmy Carter's blanket pardon of Vietnam draft resisters.

-Strauss's books with Neil Howe include Generations (1991) and The Fourth Turning (1997), which examine historical generations and describe a theorized cycle of recurring mood eras in American history (now described as the Strauss-Howe generational theory).
-Generations made a deep impression on former U.S. Vice President Al Gore, who called it the most stimulating book on American history he'd ever read.
+Strauss's books with Neil Howe include Generations (1991) and The Fourth Turning (1997), which examine historical generations and describe a theorized cycle of recurring mood eras in American history, now described as the Strauss–Howe generational theory.
+Generations made a deep impression on former U.S. vice president Al Gore, who called it the most stimulating book on American history he'd ever read.
 He even sent a copy to each member of Congress.
 The Fourth Turning made a deep impression on Steve Bannon, who wrote and directed Generation Zero (2010), a Citizens United Productions film on the book's theory, prior to his becoming White House Chief Strategist.

-Howe and Strauss also co-authored 13th Gen (1993) about Generation X, and Millennials Rising (2000) about the Millennial Generation.
+Strauss and Howe also co-authored 13th Gen (1993) about Generation X, and Millennials Rising (2000) about the Millennials.

 Eric Hoover has called the authors pioneers in a burgeoning industry of consultants, speakers and researchers focused on generations.
 He wrote a critical piece about the concept of "generations" and the "Millennials" (a term coined by Strauss and Howe) for the Chronicle of Higher Education.
 Michael Lind offered his critique of Howe's book Generations for The New York Times.

 Strauss also wrote a number of application books with Howe about the Millennials’ impact on various sectors, including Millennials Go to College (2003, 2007), Millennials in the Pop Culture (2005), and Millennials in K-12 Schools (2008).

 Strauss wrote three musicals, MaKiddo, Free-the-Music.com, and Anasazi, and two plays, Gray Champions and The Big Bump, about various themes in the books he has co-authored with Howe.
 He also co-wrote two books of political satire with Elaina Newport, Fools on the Hill (1992) and Sixteen Scandals (2002).